OvJafri/JAX-EP/README.md

 # JAX-EP: Differentiable Cardiac Electrophysiology Framework
 JAX-EP is a fully differentiable cardiac EP solver and parameter-inversion framework built in JAX [1], enabling GPU-accelerated monodomain simulations and gradient-based inference of personalised tissue and cellular EP parameters.
-This folder contains the JAX-EP blind parameter-inversion pipeline: recovering five cell-kinetics and conductivity parameters from simulated omnipolar electrograms (EGMs).
+This folder contains the JAX-EP parameter-learning pipeline: recovering five cell-kinetics and conductivity parameters from simulated omnipolar electrograms (EGMs).
 The codebase progresses systematically from cellular-level validation through full left-atrial (LA) forward simulation to parameter learning on a full 3D LA manifold.

 ## About JAX-EP